BBW Dating: A Therapist’s Guide to Finding Love

 Online Dating Apps and Sites

-Platforms like OFFERS are great places to start.
-These apps let you set up a profile that shows off your personality.
+Platforms like SecretBenefits, AdultFriendFinder, OurSecret, and AshleyMadison are great places to start.
+These sites let you set up a profile that shows off your personality.
 Be honest about who you are, and don’t be afraid to mention you’re a BBW or looking for one.
-I met one of my favorite dates on an app—he loved my bio because I mentioned my obsession with cheesy rom-coms.
+In my practice, clients who use BBW dating online often report stronger connections when they show shared interests, like a love for cheesy rom-coms, in their bios.

 Local Events and Meetups

 Check out community events, book clubs, or hobby groups.
-I once joined a cooking class and ended up chatting with a guy who loved my enthusiasm for spicy food.
-Look for events where you can be yourself, like art classes, trivia nights, or even volunteer opportunities.
+Clients of mine have found success in BBW dating by joining cooking classes or similar activities, where they can chat naturally about shared passions like spicy food.
+Look for events where you can be yourself, like art classes, trivia nights, or even volunteer opportunities, to learn how to meet BBW in relaxed settings.

 Friends and Social Circles

 Sometimes, your friends know the perfect person for you.
 Let your buddies know you’re open to dating, and they might introduce you to someone special.
-My cousin set me up with a friend who ended up being a great match for a while.
+I’ve guided many clients on how to date a BBW through social networks, where introductions from trusted friends lead to meaningful matches that last.

 First dates are exciting but can also make your stomach do flips.
-I’ve been on enough first dates to know what works and what doesn’t.
+I’ve been on enough first dates myself and coached many others to know what works and what doesn’t.
 Look at some tips to make your first date fun and stress-free:

 - Choose a place where you can talk and relax, like a cozy café or a park.
 Avoid loud bars or super formal restaurants.